WORKING UNDER CENTURY OLD STRUCTURES INCREASE OUR RISK

 - Create a more democratic and transparent selection process for board members in which significantly more people have a voice.

-Hear more about the proposal from our convener, Jules Bailey, during his testimony to the Senate Committee on Environment & Natural Resources on February 19, 2019:
+Hear more about the new management structure from our convener, Jules Bailey, during his testimony to the Senate Committee on Environment & Natural Resources on February 19, 2019:

 This new district will have two different board configurations at different times.
 First, an initial 17-member board will be responsible for organizing the district and setting up a sustainable revenue structure.
 Once the revenue structure is in place, the initial board can call for the dissolution of the four existing drainage districts.
 At that point, the initial board will begin to transition to a permanent structure of 9 board members who are responsible for the ongoing oversight of the district.